Zi-Deng/ECE513FinalProject/README.md

 Our localhost features use code from the ParticleDeviceControllerUsingWebGUI example from ECE513.
 We are using node.js to create a local host server that displays html code stylized by css to control our particle device.

+Our AWS features use ...

+### How to Use
+To use the Particle portion of our repository.
+Change directories into the Particle firmware directory.
+From there use VSCode + Particle Workbench to Configure the Particle Project, Compile the project code and the Flash the application.

+To use the the localhost features of our repository.
+Change directories into the WebGUI directory.
+Use the node package manager to install the serial port package.
+Then use node to start the JavaScript code to spin up the server.

+To use the AWS features...

 ## General Particle Project Information

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for 513FinalProject.